Episode #77

 “We are embracing the idea that we are taking care of ourselves first and our careers first, and that by doing that we will have a better and a greater impact on the world.”

 These are the 10 systems you need in order to enact and maintain the kind of radical change I’ve been talking about on the podcast!
-They also happen to be the 10 modules we teach in my Navigate: Your Writing Roadmap course that is open for enrollment TODAY (if you are reading in real time)!
+They also happen to be the 10 modules we teach in my Navigate: Your Writing Roadmap® 12-week program that opens for enrollment real soon!

 You can take these systems and run with them!
 Learn about them, set them up in a way that works for you.
 If that sounds completely overwhelming, or you’re looking for a leg up in getting them implemented, we’d love to have you join us in Navigate!